MohammadJRanjbar/Natural-Language-Processing-course/README.md

 # Natural-Language-Processing-course <img src="University_of_Tehran_logo.svg.png" alt="Machine Learning" width="50">

-Welcome to the Statistical Inference course repository offered at the University of Tehran.
+Welcome to the Natural Language Processing course repository offered at the University of Tehran.
 This repository contains code for assignments and projects completed during the course.
 The course by:

 - [Dr. Heshaam Faili](https://scholar.google.se/citations?user=m5tCFEoAAAAJ&hl=en)